 The tree crews are working on tree pruning throughout the city.
-The ground crews are working on stump removals.
 The crews have started to work on the community gardens.
 The work will include repairing beds, cleaning up, and preparing for the upcoming season.
-The grounds crew has also begun to clean and mulch city owned beds.
+The ground crews has also begun to clean and mulch city owned beds.